 Travel During the Low Season

-If you travel away from the main tourist season in India, you can save a significant amount of money.
+If you travel away from the main tourist season in India, you can save a substantial amount of money.
 You may even be able to afford to stay at that luxury hotel that was otherwise out of your budget.
 Some examples are hotels in Kovalam and hotels in Goa, as well as hotels in Rajasthan (check out the Fateh Prakash Palace or Shiv Niwas Palace in Udaipur).
 In general, the peak season runs from around October to March in India.
 However, it differs if you're heading to the mountains, when winter is avoidable and summer is the busiest time.
 Prices also skyrocket during Indian holidays such as Diwali, Christmas and the New Year.
 April and September offer good deals, and you can avoid the worst of the heat and monsoon weather in India.
 Otherwise, if you don't mind the rain, you also can save up to 50% during the monsoon from June to August.
-Here are the best places to go.
+Here are the best places to go during the monsoon.

 Thankfully, gone are the days that hostels in India feel like institutions, with rigid rules and staid atmospheres.
 Groovy backpacker hostel chains are rapidly opening up all over India.
 They're fun, vibrant places where a good time is guaranteed.
 The accommodations are really comfortable and you'll find all the facilities you'd expect at a world-class backpacker hostel.
 Plus, most have inexpensive private rooms, for those who are adverse to dorms.
 See these top 10 destinations for backpacking in India.
 Couchsurfing is also popular in India, but choose your host wisely especially if you're female.